 4. Reporting You get a detailed report with every finding documented: what was found, how it was reproduced (exact HTTP requests), what the business impact is, and how to fix it.
 Findings are rated by severity (Critical, High, Medium, Low, Informational) and mapped to SOC 2 and ISO 27001 controls.

-When Your Startup Needs a Pentest
+When Your Startup Needs a Penetration Test

 Not every startup needs a pentest on day one.
 Here is when it becomes necessary: